verrazzano/docs/content/en/docs/observability/monitoring/configure/prometheus.md

 </div>
 {{< /clipboard >}}

-For more information about setting component overrides, see [Customizing the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).
+For more information about setting component overrides, see [Installation Overrides]({{< relref "docs/setup/installationOverrides.md " >}}).

+For information about all the overrides supported by kube-prometheus-stack chart in Verrazzano, see [values.yaml](https://github.com/verrazzano/verrazzano/blob/master/platform-operator/thirdparty/charts/prometheus-community/kube-prometheus-stack/values.yaml).

-For instructions to customize persistent storage settings, see [Customize Persistent Storage]({{< relref "docs/observability/logging/configure-opensearch/storage.md " >}}).
+For instructions to customize persistent storage settings for Prometheus, see [Customize Persistent Storage]({{< relref "docs/observability/logging/configure-opensearch/storage.md " >}}).

 ## Configure Alertmanager